WHS-PRO-003 WHS Consultation and Participation Procedure

-- If a request is made for the election of an HSR, JCU will start negotiations in accordance with the WHS-PRO-INFO-003a Election of Health and Safety Representative Information Sheet.
+- If a request is made for the election of an HSR, JCU will start negotiations in accordance with the WHS-PRO-FORM-003a Health and Safety Representative Expression of Interest Form ;

 - If a HSR does not wish to continue in the role, they must notify the WHS Unit immediately in writing using the WHS-PRO-FORM-003b HSR Resignation Form.

 - The JCU workforce is divided into Work Groups according to Division, Directorate or College.
 The HSR role represents their Work Group on health and safety matters;

 - The number of HSRs needed to adequately represent the Work Group is determined through consultation, negotiation and agreement between the Workers and Management;

 - Generally, a HSR should only act for their Work Group.
 However, if there is a serious risk to the health or safety of Workers from an immediate hazard or if assistance is requested in the absence of a HSR from another Work Group, the HSR may represent the other Work Group;